Lumiwealth/lumibot/README.md

 For example, Day 1 it will buy 10 shares, Day 2 it will sell all of them, Day 3 it will buy 10 shares again, etc.

+#### Strangle
+An options strategy trading through Interactive Brokers only.
+A simple strangle strategy where the bot simultaneously buys an out-of-the-money call and an out-of-the-money put option.
+The call option's strike price is higher than the underlying asset's current market price, while the put has a strike price that is lower than the asset's market price.

 # Entities

 ## asset